Abitibi-Témiscamingue International Film Festival: TVA Animation Prize

 The TVA Animation Prize is an audience award presented to the most popular animated film.
 The award is most commonly given to shorts, but animated feature films are also eligible if screened at the festival.

 Médiafilm Robert-Claude Bérubé Prize

 The Médiafilm Robert-Claude Bérubé Prize is presented to a film distinguished by themes of moral, social and ethical values.

-Prix SPIRA
+Prix SPIRA/Vital

-The Prix SPIRA, presented for the first time in 2019, is a juried award for short films, whose prize from the SPIRA filmmaking cooperative is $10,000 in equipment and post-production services toward a future project.
+The Prix Vital, presented for the first time in 2019 as Prix SPIRA before adopting its current name in 2023, is a juried award for short films, whose prize is $10,000 in equipment and post-production services toward a future project.

 Relève Desjardins

 The Relève Desjardins is a $2,000 bursary presented for short local films made by students at the Cégep de l'Abitibi-Témiscamingue and the Université du Québec en Abitibi-Témiscamingue.